 “Credentials from previous breach corpuses are obtained from the dark web and end up on banned password lists, which ostensibly triggers a password change request as per the NIST guidance.
 But the window of time that exists between a breach and the emergence of stolen credentials is not insignificant, nor are security tools in place to protect from and detect breaches guaranteed to be 100% effective 100% of the time.
 This is why dark web monitoring can be a very useful tool for security teams in that it serves as a form of out-of-band breach detection by alerting you when conventional tools may have failed or when a breach occurs via a vector out of your control, such as the compromise of an employee’s personal credentials that lead to the compromise or their corporate credentials.”

 In addition to following best practices for password security, a great place to start to ensure your credentials are safe is with a dark web scan.
-If you’re interested in a FREE dark web scan, we are here to help.
-Simply sign up and find out if your information is out there before it ends up in the wrong hands.
+If you’re interested in a dark web scan, we are here to help.
+Find out if your information is out there before it ends up in the wrong hands.